Montgomery County Tennessee Salvation Army emergency programs.

 Basic needs around food, clothing, furniture, or household items can be addressed from their food pantries and thrift stores.
 While some people from the community may need to pay a partial fee towards an article of clothing, other items such as food or a box of groceries may be free.
 In addition, the Salvation Army may offer some clients with a voucher in which they can acquire the items at no cost to them, or they can provide toys, meals, and other help from holiday and Christmas programs such as Angel Tree.
+The free food bank in Clarksville as well as Family Store, and holiday services, assist thousands of residents per year.

 There also also soup kitchens in the region that feed the homeless and people facing poverty.
 The centers provide a hot meal, such as lunch or dinner to the disadvantaged, and the Salvation Army can provide referrals to these locations.
 Meals, water and other vouchers may be issued as a form of immediate relief to people impacted by a disaster in Tennessee, whether it is a fire or tornado.